 1 (f).
 Apply these advanced settings

-You can only enable the Memcached hostname and persistent connection settings if you have Memcached install on your web server.
-Otherwise just leave it.
+You can only enable the Memcached hostname and persistent connection settings if you have a Memcached installed on your web server.
+Otherwise, just leave it.

 2. Enable Minify

 - Enable minify